libardo/ModularMvc/README.md

 Folder Structure
 ----------------

+Use the following folder structure to work within the conventions, or see configure below.

+<pre><code>
 # By default the /modules folder is the root containing both controllers and views organized by feature
 /Modules
 	# By default the Home subpath is routed from the parent url